Advice > Software engineering

 2. Communication skills are desirable even for very technical roles.
 Try to include experience of working with cross-functional teams.
 If you're applying to a management role, demonstrate your experience aligning different stakeholders.

 3. Facilitation skills.
-If you're applying to a management role, show that you can help your team progress by removing obstacles or solving project bottlenecks.
+If you're applying for a management role, show that you can help your team progress by removing obstacles or solving project bottlenecks.
 It’s not always easy to show this on a resume, but try to include examples where you show how you unblocked a project, took preemptive action to avoid a bottleneck, or improved a process.

 Do you need to improve on key software engineering skills?